Finite Volume schemes#

 auto laplacian = samurai::make_divergence(gradient);

-• in the flux fonction, the coefficients for each cell of the stencil are now matrices.
+Compared to the scalar laplacian code, in the flux function, the coefficients for each cell of the stencil are now matrices.
 Specifically, they are diagonal matrices with the same coefficients as in the scalar laplacian.

-When field_size = 1, the matrix type actually reduces to a scalar type, thus forbidding instructions such as c[L](i, i).
-In order to manage all cases with one code, you must write
+When u is a scalar field, the matrix type actually reduces to a scalar type, thus forbidding instructions such as c[L](i, i).

-if constexpr (field_size == 1)
+if constexpr (decltype(u)::is_scalar)

 {